 Moderator Walters asked each of the panelists if religious identity was having an impact on how voters were approaching the 2008 election.

 Land said the impact on voters might be somewhat exaggerated.
-"I would like to point out that four of the last five times that Southern Baptists have had the opportunity to do so the majority of them have voted against a Southern Baptist and for someone of a different faith tradition in presidential races in the
+"I would like to point out that four of the last five times that Southern Baptists have had the opportunity to do so the majority of them have voted against a Southern Baptist and for someone of a different faith tradition in presidential races in the United States," he said.

 He underscored the point by noting that in Super Tuesday's voting that former Arkansas Gov. Mike Huckabee, a Southern Baptist minister, failed to get a majority of evangelical votes in any primary.
 "He hasn't gotten 50 percent yet.
 That's because evangelicals are not one-dimensional," said Land.
 (Audio clip)